About AuraCamera

 Mid 19th century

-While some occult photographers sought to record ghostly forms, those inspired by Mesmerism wanted to show the vital fluids that comprised objects and beings.
+While some occult photographers sought to record ghostly forms, those inspired by Mesmerism wanted to show the energy fields that comprised objects and beings.
 If a psychic could visualize invisible energies—could a camera?
-In the 1860s, Austrian chemist Karl Ludwig Freiherr von Reichenbach began photographing objects in complete darkness, trying to capture their energy or “od.”
-His work marked the outset of effluvist photography, a subset of Victorian occult photography and the progenitor of today’s aura photography.
+In the 1860s, Austrian chemist Karl Ludwig Freiherr von Reichenbach began photographing objects in complete darkness, trying to capture their energy or "od."
+His work marked the outset of effluvist photography, a subset of Victorian occult photography and alternative imaging techniques.

 Karl Ludwig Freiherr von Reichenbach (1788–1869); "The luminous manifestations of ‘od’" (1851) From 'Physico-Physiological Researches on the Dynamics of Magnetism in their Relation to Vital Force'